MarsBased/handbook/guides/development/docker-guide.md

 * `.pryrc`: This file is copied to running containers to improve the development experience when working on Pry.
 * `.psqlrc`: This file is copied to running containers to improve the development experience when working on a Postgres session.
 * `com.user.docker-host-alias.plist`: This file is used to create an alias from the 127.17.0.1 to localhost, in order to [make Minio accessible from both the host and containers](#make-minio-accessible-everywhere)
 * `.env`: This file is read by Docker compose when it runs, and we use it to define a single environment variable with the name of the Docker compose project.
-By default, Docker compose takes the name from the directory, so without this environment variable the project would be called `dockerdev`.
+By default, Docker compose takes the name from the directory, so without this environment variable, the project would be called `dockerdev`.
 * `volumes` directory: This directory needs to be gitignored and its purpose is to store the contents of the postgres and minio volumes.
 This makes it easier to manipulate them, back them up if you are migrating to a new laptop, share them with a college, etc.
 * `scripts` directory: This directory contains some utilities to aid in the setup of the environment.